Resident Shelby Powers, MD, checks on her patients at the nursing station.

 We are thrilled to have residents working in our newly opened behavioral health center at Duke Regional Hospital.
 This state-of-the-art facility includes a 42-bed inpatient unit, an 18-bed psychiatric emergency department, and a large neurotherapeutics suite and outpatient clinic.
 The building is spacious, thoughtfully designed, and flooded with natural light.
 Hallmarks of the psychiatric inpatient and emergency department include all private patient rooms, access to outdoor courtyards for patients, and ample physician workspaces.
 Residents rotate at this site for several months over the course of training during their Duke inpatient, emergency psychiatry, and outpatient clinic experiences.

-Central Regional Hospital, a state psychiatric hospital, is 20-minutes away from Duke and residents also rotate on inpatient psychiatry there (both on the adult and child and adolescent units).
-Residents also rotate at the R.J.
-Blackley Alcohol and Drug Abuse Treatment Program, a state-run addiction treatment center.
+Central Regional Hospital, a state psychiatric hospital, is 20 minutes away from Duke and residents also rotate on inpatient psychiatry there.

 Clinical Rotations